Bean to Bar Chocolate Maker: Brasstown Chocolate

 Ingredients Used: 3 - Cacao Beans, Raw Sugar, Organic Cocoa Butter

-Allergy Information: Processed in an allergy free factory
+Allergen Information: Processed in an allergy-free factory

 Creativity is what sets Rom Still of Brasstown Chocolate apart from other artisan chocolate makers.
 He is indeed a man of art and music.
 By day, he works in education and by night, he pushes the chocolate envelop and go beyond just following recipes.
 He started making chocolate in 2010 as a hobby and out of curiosity.
 He was interested in how things were made, particularly chocolate and thus, started making small-batch chocolates.